Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/handout.md

 # Sutton SignWriting Infrastructure Core and Philanthropy

-The Sutton SignWriting Infrastructure Core is a philanthropic opportunity to establish a durable institutional home for a globally used written sign language system.
+The Sutton SignWriting Infrastructure Core is a philanthropic opportunity to give existing SignWriting standards, software, data, and public resources stronger long-term support at the University of Iowa.

 ## Core Message

-The Sutton SignWriting Infrastructure Core is a philanthropic opportunity to establish the first durable institutional home for a globally used written sign language system.
+The Sutton SignWriting Infrastructure Core is a philanthropic opportunity to strengthen the support structure around a globally used written sign language system.

-It is the stabilization and extension of infrastructure that already exists, is already used internationally, and is currently too fragile to sustain long-term without institutional support.
+It is the stabilization and extension of infrastructure that already exists, is already used internationally, and is currently too fragile to sustain long-term without stronger institutional support.

 ## Why This Matters